biocorecrg/allele_specific_RNAseq/README.md

 nextflow run as_rnaseq.nf -bg > log
 ```

 optionally you might want to check your pipeline on Nextflow's [Tower](https://tower.nf/) website.
-You need to register using an istitutional mail and set the token in a variable as described.
+You need to register using an istitutional mail and set the token provided in a variable as described:

 ```bash
 export TOWER_ACCESS_TOKEN=<<<<<TOKEN NUMBER>>>>>>